Googolplexic/personal-website/src/assets/origami/other-designs/walking-in-the-rain/info.md

 ---
 title: Walking in the Rain
 date: 2024-04
-description: Designed by Chen Xiao.
-This is a refold.
+description: One of my favorite designs.
+This particular image is a refold.
+designer: Chen Xiao
 ---